 On the drive out to the boat shed, we found a suitable place to pull off the road and try our luck with a few TiT Moose calls.

 We saw nothing at first but then a Black Fantail turned up.

-This was a serious situation for me as I had never seen one let alone had a worthwhile image.
+This was a serious situation for me as I had never seen one before let alone had a worthwhile image.

 I stealthy stalked in on the bird using all my ninja skills, ever closer, pressing the shutter button while still on the way in, keeping that bird in the centre of the viewfinder as it flittered around all over God’s creation.
 I’m sure any special ops soldier would be impressed with my style and If this was a hard paragraph to read, actually doing it was much harder.

 However, I was very pleased with the end result of that encounter and now had two lifers for the trip.

 Then Mr Tom Tit turned up to a Bellbird call just as they do in the North Island, in fact, we seem to have more success with Tomtits coming into the Bellbird call than their own. it was not long before Mrs Tomtit came in to see what all the fuss was about.

 Mr South Island Tomtit